86percent/docs/themes.md

 ### Bubble Appearance

-On an Bubble `Appearance` object, you can define for instance:
+On a Bubble `Appearance` object, you can define for instance:

 * the `textColor` (UIColor)
 * the `strongTextColor` (UIColor)